 Find the best musicians you can to play with, that way you will always be learning and improving.
 Don’t be shy, call someone up who you admire and ask them if they would like to jam sometime.
 Or pay them and call it a lesson.
 Drummers don’t only need to study with other drummers, and in fact, one of the best teachers I ever had was a bass player.
 We would practice playing slow grooves with a metronome and it helped me a ton.

 Great grooves sound great because the drummer playing them is not stressed.
-They are in the moment and listening to what they are doing from the outside.
-They are not stuck in their head worrying about the tempo or which rudiment they are using.
+They are in the moment and are not stuck in their head worrying about the tempo or which rudiment they are using.
 Just relax and listen to yourself and you will begin to hear the groove.

 Study Different Types of Grooves